marcelopalacioabreu/b00m-h3adsh0t/README.md

 ## Neural_Network_Model_Training_Recognization &#x1F537;

 **Deep Reinforcement Learning**
-  * Allows bot to learn how to aim by interacting with its unknown 3D environment.
-In our game, the bot receives a reward if it correctly kills an enemy, hence the name b00m-h3adsh0.
+  * Allows bot to learn how to aim by interacting with its unknown 3D environment
+  * Bot receives a reward if it correctly kills an enemy, hence the name b00m-h3adsh0.
 If the bot dies, it gets a penalty.
-  * For each step, bot observes the current state s t of the environment, decides of an action, and observes reward signal where the goal of the agent is to find a policy that maximizes the expected sum of discounted rewards
+  * For each step, bot observes the current states Ot of the environment and decides of an action
+  * Observes reward signal where the goal of the agent is to find a policy that maximizes the expected sum of discounted rewards
   * Game states are partially observable

 **Q-Learning Adaptation**